vojin154/pa_fix_direction_serialization/README.md

 **The games root folder - is the folder, that contains `Prison Architect64.exe`, which is where you drop the extracted .DLL**

+**Epic Games:**
+  - This mod is not available for the Epic Games version, as I don't have access to it.

 **STEAM:**
   - Open your Steam Library and find Prison Architect there.
 Right click on it and select properties.
   - In the properties menu, go to the Files tab and click on Browse.